whiprandolph/bestseller/Part 2 - Why Are We So Lost/10 - Why Are People So Racist And Hateful.md

 <div class="rev-act-body">You have the power to encourage good deeds and even help the most humble people become leaders.
 One key way is to notice others' good deeds, and retell those stories.
 What good deeds have you witnessed recently?
 And to whom could you share these happy stories?</div></div>

 ### References

+[xxx-arkhipov]-aaa ("Vasili Arkhipov: The Unsung Hero Who Saved the World from Nuclear Annihilation," 2024)

 [xxx-boys will be boys]-aaa (Weiss, 2009)